practicalmeteor/meteor-munit/README.md

-## Delcaring tests with BDD semantics
+## Delcaring Tests with BDD Semantics
 MUnit also allows you to use `describe` and `it` declaration blocks to declare tests: